Azure-Samples/active-directory-verifiable-credentials/README.md

-issuer                    The website acting as the issuer of the verifiable credential. issuer/README.md          Instructions for running the issuer website. issuer/app.js             The simple NodeJS server containing all code. issuer/certs/             Contains helpful files for running the code sample locally on your machine. issuer/issuer_config/     Contains the example rules and display files used in the creation of this code sample. issuer/public/            Contains HTML and javascript files used in the issuer website.
+issuer                    The website acting as the issuer of the verifiable credential. issuer/README.md          Instructions for running the issuer website. issuer/app.js             The simple NodeJS server containing all code. issuer/issuer_config/     Contains the example rules and display files used in the creation of this code sample. issuer/public/            Contains HTML and javascript files used in the issuer website.
 ```